 If you have a masters degree a minimum of two of the four years must be provided by an Eligible LPC Supervisor.

-Eligible LPC Supervisors: Additional Requirements
+Specific To LPC Supervisors: Additional Requirements

 In additional to the minimum three years post licensure requirement, LPC Supervisors in Georgia must hold one of the following supervision credentials:

-• The Certified Professional Counselor Supervisor (CPCS).
+• The certified Professional Counselor Supervisor (CPCS).
 This credential is issued and maintained by the Licensed Professional Counselors Association of Georgia (LPCA).

-• The Approved Clinical Supervisor (ACS) credential issued by the National Board for Certified Counselors (NBCC).
+• The Approved Clinical Supervisor (ACS) credential issued by the National Board for certified Counselors (NBCC).

 The board processes out-of-state supervision and LPC reciprocity/transfer on a case by case basis.